Genre = Paranormal Women's Fiction, Fantasy, Romance

 Shunned by my birth family, I grew up with the Muses as sisters and friends.
 Being a Muse sucked, though, and I failed at inspiring others.

 What can I say?
 Being a warrior is the song that sings in my blood.
 Just hand me a sword and move back while I call down lightning.
 Be careful though because my aim’s not what it used to be.
 Becoming a 40-year-old and mostly mortal woman has taken a toll, especially on my knees.

 Because of my father, my entire pantheon is also mortal and dying.
 I have to find a worthy champion to help me save us all.
 Failure is not an option no matter how old or mortal I get.

 My name is Atlanta, Goddess of the Doomsday Prophecy.
 And this is my Mortal Midlife Story.

-AUTHOR NOTE: This is the first book in my new series which has its roots in Greek mythology.
+Author Note: This new story is both paranormal fantasy (think Gods, Trolls, Pegasi, and Dragons) and women’s fiction (think issues of aging).
+Some romantic elements are also included.
+This is the first book in my new series which has its roots in Greek mythology.
 You can count on the good guys winning some of their battles, but that’s the only promise I can make.
 As with all my work, there will be lots of laughs along the way.

 “Atlanta, what are you doing?”